fedepaol/hugoblog/content/about.md

 In the past year (2018) I stopped working on Android and I spent the (little) spare time I have learning  Go and distributed systems stuff.

 In 2019, I joined Red Hat to work in the kubernetes ecosystem.
+I am part of the Telco 5G network team, where we contribute to OpenShift with features that make it possible to run telco workoads on an OpenShift cluster.

 ### Opensource Contributions